bceverly/sysmanage/FEATURES-TODO.md

 Here are the features (in no particular order) that I would like to add:

-1. Installer for agent - There should be a text- based command-line installer for the agent that work on MacOS, Windows, Linux and BSD.
-The installer should be able to configure the local system to run the agent at startup and shut it down cleanly at shutdown.

-2. Broadcast - Allow the server to send a broadcast request out to all agents to perform actions.
+1. Broadcast - Allow the server to send a broadcast request out to all agents to perform actions.
 This ensures that the server doesn't have to scale message sends linearly with the number of registered agents.

-3. Versioning of the API - We need to make sure that older clients can talk to newer servers and degrade gracefully.
+2. Versioning of the API - We need to make sure that older clients can talk to newer servers and degrade gracefully.

-4. User Management - Ability to manage add/edit/delete users and groups on the agent hosts.
+3. User Management - Ability to manage add/edit/delete users and groups on the agent hosts.

-5. We need a MFA mechanism using an authenticator app on someone's mobile device as well as the ability to send a code via email to their registered email address.
+4. We need a MFA mechanism using an authenticator app on someone's mobile device as well as the ability to send a code via email to their registered email address.

-6. Have the agent and the server log their messages to the operating system appropriate location but fall back to the local logs dir-
+5. Have the agent and the server log their messages to the operating system appropriate location but fall back to the local logs dir-